Jusumgi/AlbionSoloScorecard/README.md

 Some features I may get around to..
 1. Make it look good.
+2. Add the Might and Faction Points tracker
-2. Create hotkeys and make use of Electron to make it a desktop app
+3. Create hotkeys and make use of Electron to make it a desktop app
-3. Make it more Mobile friendly
+4. Make it more Mobile friendly
-4. Make a reset button, which will help with the next goal
+5. Make a reset button, which will help with the next goal
-5. Create personal best tracking
+6. Create personal best tracking
-6. Create personal historical stats
+7. Create personal historical stats

 Thank you for checking this out!